divanvisagie/wbindkeys/README.md

 # Roadmap
 - [x] Hook into wayland keyboard events
-- [ ] Get a bindint to execute a print from a lua binding config
+- [x] Get a binding to execute a print from a lua binding config
 - [ ] Execute the command
 - [ ] Implement full range of keymaps